LeightonGuang/capstone-project/README.md

 - Save products that you are interested

 - shop owners should be able to upload their pricing and location for their product
+- User should be able to browse the all the products listed on the website

 - product price chart
 - google map shows the shops